amd/libflame/test/main/ReadMe.txt

     ./test_lapack.x GESV d 10 10 10 10 1 --imatrix=F

    Test behaviour for --imatrix=
-   N:intialize the matrix with NAN values in all locations I:intialize the matrix with INFINITY values in all locations A:intialize the matrix with the NAN values in few random locations F:intialize the matrix with the INFINITY values in few random locations
+   N:initialize the matrix with NAN values in all locations I:initialize the matrix with INFINITY values in all locations A:initialize the matrix with the NAN values in few random locations F:initialize the matrix with the INFINITY values in few random locations

 8. Tests with special inputs using --imatrix option for overflow/underflow test: